cmusatyalab/PyEdgeSim/README.md

 and manually push the dockerized AdvantEDGE containers (e.g., `meep-docker-registry:30001/meep-mon-engine:latest`) into that registry.

 It is better if you can get the kubernetes service to work correctly in the long run but this can help in the interim.
-If you do continue to use this workaround, turn off the kubernetes service after its deployment:  `kubectl delete service meep-docker-registry` to prevent conflicts with the standalone service.
+If you do continue to use this workaround, turn off the kubernetes service before its deployment by setting the `replicaCount: 0`  in  `<ADVANTEDGEHOME>/charts/docker-registry/values.yaml` or after its deployment with `kubectl delete service meep-docker-registry` to prevent conflicts with the standalone service.

 ### Prometheus and User IDs